MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 ## Post Setup - Things I wish I picked up sooner
-* Your certificate secret names are at the namespace level, so setup a new one in each namespace you have services that need certificates in.
+* Your certificates are at the namespace level.
+So if something in namespace xyz needs a cert, you need to generate one in that namespace.
 * In keeping with the above, SOME apps/services you can just give it the ingress source and the email you used with cloudflare and it will do the rest (see Rancher) others, not so much.